 In addition to excellence in teaching, we maintain one of the highest standards of research and teaching in the College.
-Over the past 23 years, one of our faculty members has been selected for the UNC Board of Governors Campus Excellence in Teaching Award, four of our faculty members have been inducted into the Academy of Outstanding Teachers and five of our professors have been awarded the scholar of the year awards (junior and senior levels) given by the College of Arts & Sciences.
+Over the past 23 years, one of our faculty members has been selected for the UNC Board of Governors Campus Excellence in Teaching Award, four of our faculty members have been inducted into the College of Arts & Sciences Academy of Outstanding Teachers, five of our professors have been awarded the scholar of the year awards (junior and senior levels) given by the College of Arts & Sciences.

 College of Arts & Sciences Academy of Outstanding Teachers